thanhbn/qdrant-loader/docs/users/configuration/workspace-mode.md

       timeout: 30
 ```

-In workspace mode, the state database is automatically created as `state.db` in a data directory within workspace directory.
+In workspace mode, the state database is automatically created as `qdrant-loader.db` in the `data/` directory within the workspace.

 ## 📊 Workspace Structure